laptou/progress-token/LLM.md

 ## summary

-this guide provided an exhaustive overview of the progress-token crate. by leveraging its hierarchical progress tracking, cancellation features, and subscription mechanism, you can seamlessly incorporate detailed progress reporting into your asynchronous rust applications. use the examples and best practices above to integrate these features in a robust and error-free manner.
+this guide provided a comprehensive reference for the progress-token crate, including all method signatures and detailed behavior descriptions. use the examples and signatures above to implement robust progress tracking in your async rust applications.

+remember that completion and cancellation are permanent states that prevent further updates, and consider using completion guards for automatic cleanup.

 happy coding!